 Therefore, you can imagine my surprise when I learned that the small town of Vang Vieng was known for just this.

 I had to look into it more, and discovered some even more surprising/unsettling facts.

 How Tubing in Laos Changed & Why You Still Want to Go

-In its glory days, over 200,000 tourists massed to this little spot of Southeast Asia every high season, the majority of them being Australian.
+In its glory days, over 200,000 tourists massed to this little spot of Southeast Asia every high season, the majority of them being Australian as well as expats living abroad.
 Don’t ask me why, but Australians apparently love to tube.
 (Just kidding, of course I know why…tubing is awesome!)

 Unfortunately, they also love to drink…a lot.

 In fact, tourists began drinking so much that they started drowning in mass numbers because they would pass out on their tubes and fall into the water.